bartromgens/bitcoinnodestats/README.md

 ```$ crontab -e```
 and add the following line at the end and replace the placeholders with your project location,
 ```*/5 * * * * source /home/<user>/<projectdir>/env/bin/activate && python /home/<user>/<projectdir>/manage.py runcrons > /home/<user>/<projectdir>/cronjob.log 2>&1```
-Warning: you may need to define `SHELL=/bin/bash` at the top of je crontab for the command to work.
+Warning: you may need to define `SHELL=/bin/bash` at the top of your crontab for the command to work.

 Please create a ticket if you have any problems with the installation.